selabs-ur1/VV-ESIR-TP2/exercises/Exercice1.md

 ### Can LCC Be Lower Than TCC ?

-According to the formula above, we can deduce from this that LCC will always have be greater than TCC.
+According to the formula above, we can deduce that LCC will always have be greater than TCC.
 In fact, as these numbers are always positive, we necessarily have $NDC + NIC >= NDC$.

 So LCC can never be less than TCC for a given class.